dogweather/forkful/content/en/google-apps-script/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding the length of a string in Google Apps Script, a JavaScript cloud scripting language that lets you automate tasks across Google products, is about determining the number of characters a string contains.
-Programmers frequently perform this operation to verify input, loop through characters, or manipulate strings for various automation tasks within Google Apps.

 ## How to:
 In Google Apps Script, you can find the length of a string using the `.length` property, similar to JavaScript.
 This property returns the number of characters within the string, including spaces and special characters.
 Here are some examples: